AdySan/AdityaTannu.com/_posts/2015-12-13-Raspberry-Pi.markdown

 author: "Ady"
 ---

 I bought my Raspberry Pi a few months ago, mostly out of curiosity.
-I set up [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) on it over a few weeks and got [this](https://www.instagram.com/p/6L7hbpEdT4/?taken-by=adysan) HomeKit project working on it.
+I set up [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) on it over the next few weeks and got [this](https://www.instagram.com/p/6L7hbpEdT4/?taken-by=adysan) HomeKit project working.
 Recently I have been tinkering a lot with [ESP8266/Arduino](https://github.com/esp8266/Arduino) and decided to document some projects on this website.
-For the HomeKit project, I chose to use my Raspberry Pi as the HAP server.
-A few days ago I put in a new SD card into the Pi and set it up from scratch.
+For the HomeKit project, I had chosen to use my Raspberry Pi as the HAP server.
+To help make a better guide for the project (and help me not to forget!), a few days ago I put in a new SD card into the Pi and set it up from scratch.
 Here are the steps I followed.

-Note: I am not a software developer, so I might have made some newbie mistakes and taken some shortcuts.
-I would appreciate if someone can point them out.
+*Note: I am not a software developer, so I might have made some newbie mistakes and taken some shortcuts.
+I would appreciate if someone can point them out.*

 ## NOOBS